-Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable, reflecting the discount at which the mortgages and Notes were originally issued, with the net difference passed through the income statement Following the closure of the GIC account and partial repayment of Notes on 28 February 2011, the discount on the GIC account was fully amortised and the discount on the Notes was amortised in line with the corresponding effective yield adjustment on the Mortgage loans.
-This resulted in a higher net movement through the income statement of £1,320,762 profit in 2011 (31 December 2010 £82,548 profit).
+Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable, reflecting the discount at which the mortgages and Notes were originally issued, with the net difference passed through the income statement Following the closure of the GIC account and partial repayment of Notes on 28 February 2011, the discount on the GIC account was fully amortised and the discount on the Notes was amortised in line with the corresponding effective yield adjustment on the mortgages.
+This resulted in a higher net movement through the income statement of £6,951 profit in 2011 (31 December 2010 £434 profit).

-Standard and Poor's ("S&P"), the Rating Agency rating the Notes, has issued updated criteria for counterparties to a structured finance transaction during 2011 and following an assessment of the Company, the Notes in issue were downgraded from a rating of AAA to A. However, due to the nature of the business the directors do not consider that the change of rating on the Notes will have any significant impact on the Company.
+Standard and Poor's, the Rating Agency rating the Notes, has issued updated criteria for counterparties to a structured finance transaction during 2011 and following an assessment of the Company, the Notes in issue are unchanged and remain AAA rated